Doesn’t our sin make God look good?

 - 3:3 But what if some Jews reject God?
 Will that stop God, and turn him into a liar who can’t keep his promises?

 - 3:4 No way.
 God tells the truth.
 It doesn’t matter if everyone else is a liar.
-The Bible says so: “You’ll win your case for justice in court.
+The Bible says God isn’t: “You’ll win your case for justice in court.
 You’ll win because the words you speak are true.”2

-- 3:6 That’s no way to think.
+- 3:6 No way.
 If that were true, how could God judge the world?

-- 3:7 But some folks might keep on arguing that if their lie shows how truthful God is, why should they get condemned for lying?
+- 3:7 Some folks might keep on arguing that if their lie shows how truthful God is, why should they get condemned for lying?

 Sin's the boss